-Once you have booked with Wendy Wu Tours, you will receive a confirmation invoice with deposit documentation via email.
-This includes important information and links to access the visa application form and instructions sheet online (if applicable).
-Your final documentation pack will be sent to you approximately 2 weeks prior to departure.
+Once you have booked with Wendy Wu Tours, you will receive a confirmation invoice followed by deposit documentation, which includes a visa application form (if applicable), and a help sheet.
+Your final documentation pack will be sent to you approximately 2-3 weeks prior to departure.